Ahmed0684/Requirment.md/Requirement.md

 Vague Requirement:

--> Free shipping for orders above a certain amount.
+-> Free shipping is available for orders above a certain amount.
 Orders below this amount will incur a shipping fee.

 Questions:

 Is the correct shipping fee displayed for orders below the free shipping threshold?
 Is free shipping automatically applied when the order total exceeds the threshold?
-Are changes to the shipping cost dynamically updated as items are - added or removed from the basket?
+Are changes to the shipping cost dynamically updated as items are added or removed from the basket?
 Detailed Requirement:

 Set a configurable threshold amount for free shipping (e.g., $50).